-- A Word on Re-Testing
+- A Word on Re-Testing (Fixed) Issues

 - Accessibility Audits

-Prep for the QA Engineer
+QA Engineer Tools

-- Your basic set of tools includes:
+The basic set of tools for every QA Engineer at Cantilever includes:

 - Note: The Site Documentation functions as your QA checklist and is your best friend as a tester.
 It tells you exactly what to look for and what to test.